 PPL continues to improve its carbon and sustainability performance.
-We are making steps to enter a netzero/carbon-neutrality framework and our ongoing emissions measurement will help to select the most suitable one.
-We will carry out another Scope 3 assessment of 2022 and endeavour to increase the auditing of our purchased goods and services with more direct measurements where possible.
+We will carry out another Scope 1,2 and 3 assessment of 2024 and endeavour to increase the auditing of our purchased goods and services with more direct measurements where possible.
 Additionally, we will aim to increase visibility of other Scope 3 hotspots.